-The pictures at left and below are from over a week later, on the afternoon of November 11th.
+The pictures below are from over a week later, on the afternoon of November 11th.

 The first problem was getting large portable generator sets to the New York area.
 Then, they had to be brought to Lower Manhattan.
 All of the road tunnels except the Lincoln Tunnel had been closed, and many of the bridges were closed as well.

 There was the issue of getting adequate fuel for the generators, and even for the trucks hauling the generators and their fuel.
 Many of the streets in Lower Manhattan were closed, and traffic signals were inoperable even on ones that were open.

 A building-fed fuel system malfunctioned at 111 Eighth Avenue, cutting fuel to rooftop generators.
 Parts of the building rolled back to UPS systems, which were quickly exhausted.
 That facility also had problems with cooling, forcing some systems to be shut down.

 Cool air, dry air, and fuel were all precious commodities.

 A week later, some sandbags were still in place.
 Portable tanks had been brought in to hold water still being pumped out of basement areas, so the water wouldn't be pumped out and immediately flow back in again.